| || |

 According to the researchers, these findings show that the protective effect of coffee and tea is unlikely to be solely down to caffeine, rather due to a combination of chemicals in these drinks, such as magnesium and antioxidants (lignans and chlorogenic).
 It is thought that these chemicals increase insulin sensitivity in the body, preventing a build up of glucose in the bloodstream.
 When there is too much glucose in the bloodstream, the body is unable to produce enough insulin to cope, leading to type 2 diabetes.
 However, the studies the researchers looked at did not measure levels of glucose or insulin sensitivity in the body so they are only able to speculate on this.

-Dr Sneh Khemka, medical director for Bupa International, commented: “This study does not provide the solution to the global diabetes crisis.
+Dr Sneh Khemka, medical director for Bupa Global, commented: “This study does not provide the solution to the global diabetes crisis.
 The figures look impressive, but in terms of reducing your actual risk, they do not take into account a person’s likelihood of developing the condition within their lifetime (absolute risk).

 “Secondly, the studies analysed mainly focused on white, Western populations.
 We know that ethnic groups are affected differently by type 2 diabetes.
 These findings cannot be applied to the population worldwide.
 Finally, none of the studies took into account diet or lifestyle factors.
 We cannot be sure if the effects seen in this study were really down to drinking tea or coffee, or if they were the result of some other factor or behaviour.